Skip to main content

 Treatments for tiredness caused by chronic fatigue syndrome (CFS)

-If symptoms are thought to be due to CFS then a referral to a specialist team would be needed - this team can make the diagnosis and then help with psychological therapy and medication.
+If symptoms are thought to be due to CFS then a referral to a specialist team is sometimes made.
+This team can make the diagnosis and then help with psychological therapy and medication.
+This service is not always available everywhere.

 Treatments for tiredness caused by anxiety or depression